Tiers, An Explanation of IMVU’s Tier Rewards program

 The System has seven levels of advancement, each level gaining the developer submission discounts and increased credit transfer limits.
 Those who are currently at tier 5 or higher will have the ‘Pro’ tag on their products.

 Once a month IMVU samples its developers over a three month time period.
 It takes those scores against how all developers performed on IMVU and arranges them on a curve.
-Developers are then graded against their peers in nine categories, each individual category earning them a maximum of three points for a total maximum of twenty one points.
+Developers are then graded against their peers in several categories, each individual category earning them a maximum of three points for a total maximum of twenty one points.

 The top most performing percentile of developers earn 3 points per category